aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 This example defines an Amazon EKS cluster with the following configuration:

 * Dedicated VPC with default configuration (Implicitly created using [ec2.Vpc](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html#vpc))
-* A Kubernetes pod with a container based on the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) image.V1_21
+* A Kubernetes pod with a container based on the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) image.

 ```ts
 // provisiong a cluster